High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Conclusions

 \section{Conclusions}

 In this paper, we studied the effects of photodisintegration on UHECRs accelerated in powerful AGN jets and estimate the ensuing flux of high-energy neutrinos.
-UHECRs are generically accelerated via the \emph{espresso} reacceleration of galactic-like CRs \citep{caprioli15}---independently of the jet morphology (MC19) and on the details of particle transport (MC21)---in promising ``relativistic'' jets, especially for powerful jetted AGN such as FR-II galaxies.
+Particles are propagated in a mechanism-agnostic way and we find that UHECRs are generically accelerated via the \emph{espresso} reacceleration of galactic-like CRs \citep{caprioli15}---independently of the jet morphology (\citetalias{mbarek+19}) and on the details of particle transport (\citetalias{mbarek+21a})---in promising ``relativistic'' jets, especially for powerful jetted AGN such as FR-II galaxies.

-We used a bottom-up approach in which test particles (CR seeds) are propagated in a fiducial 3D MHD simulation of an ultra-relativistic jet, augmented with realistic modeling (à la MID14) of the photon fields responsible for UHECR losses and hence for neutrino production via different channels (see Table \ref{tab:interactions}).
+We used a bottom-up approach in which test particles (CR seeds) are propagated in a fiducial 3D MHD simulation of an ultra-relativistic jet, augmented with realistic modeling (à la \citetalias{murase+14}) of the photon fields responsible for UHECR losses and hence for neutrino production via different channels (see Table \ref{tab:interactions}).
 We considered different prescriptions for the AGN size and luminosity (\S\ref{jet-lum}) to maximize the interaction rate and, hence, give an optimistic estimate on the expected source neutrino flux, under the additional assumption that powerful jetted AGNs are responsible for the total flux of UHECRs on Earth.
 We note that relaxing any of these hypotheses would generally lead to a lower neutrino flux.